-This is a question I asked myself a long time ago and I assume that many of you have the same question now, so, I did a lot of research on the matter and I intend on sharing what I found out!
+This is a question I asked myself a long time ago and I assume that many of you have the same question now.

-In this post I will explain exactly IF you need one, as well as giving you a good idea of what a microphone preamp does, how much it costs, how to use it with your audio interface, etc.
+In this post, I will explain exactly IF you need a preamp for your microphones, as well as give you a good idea of what a microphone preamp does, how much it costs, how to use it with your audio interface, etc.

-A preamplifier is either the circuit within a device (Microphone, Audio Interface) or it can also be a dedicated external device that has the same circuit inside.
+A preamplifier is either the circuit within a device (Microphone/Audio Interface), or it can also be a dedicated external device that has the same circuit in it.

 The objective of a preamp is to increase the level of the signal coming from the microphone, since they are usually too weak to be transmitted to a recording device with adequate quality.

 The level of signal required by these recording devices is called line level.